arijitdasgupta/BlueTransistor/README.md

 `config.json` holds the MAC id array of all the bulbs that you want to connect.

+Before running, do copy and fill up the MAC IDs from `config.sample.json`.

 The webapp runs on `PORT 7000`.
 ###POST